BCDevOps/devops-platform-workshops/openshift-201/react-pipeline.md

 ## Objectives:

 After completing this section, you should have a greater understanding of OpenShift Pipelines, and how to create tasks in order to deploy a react application.

+As an alternative, we also have another [pipeline lab exercise](https://github.com/BCDevOps/devops-platform-workshops/blob/master/openshift-201/pipelines.md) that uses `maven` instead of `react`.
+Feel free to complete one or both of these as your prefer.

 ## Prerequisites
 These instructions assume the use of a bash-based shell such as `zsh` (included on OS X) or [WSL](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for Windows.
 Please use one of these shells, or make the appropriate modifications to the commands shown in these instructions.